Code-Institute-Submissions/bigmomma/README.md

 ## After the user has finisehd there purcahse & there thank you page has come thru , the user will be sent an email from the Mial gun email API, this email will arrive in the from a HTML Templte to there email address that signed up wit.

 ### Admin & richTextEditor
-## In this eCommerce Appliaction the back end admin has the abitly to create users, update & create products & catergories & Content
+## In this eCommerce Application the back end admin has the abitly to create users, update & create products & catergories & Content with the use of Django richTextEditor

 ## THE FUTURE
-##### I hope to develop on this project in the future to an even bigger online ecommerce Store with a front react & a backend rest auth system
+##### I hope to develop on this project in the future to an even bigger online ecommerce Store with a frontend react & a backend rest api auth system
 ##### intergration with eCommecre platforms such as Ebay & Shopify
 ##### Get 100% in LightHouse
 ##### Migration to nginx server.